arangamani/jenkins_api_client/README.md

 <tt>username</tt> and <tt>password</tt> parameters.
 The <tt>password</tt>
 parameter is only required if <tt>username</tt> is specified.

+#### Using with Open ID

+It is very simple to authenticate with your Jenkins server that has Open ID authentication enabled.
+You will have to obtain your API token and use the API token as the password.
+For obtaining the API token, go to your user configuration page and click 'Show API Token'.
+Use this token for the `password` parameter when initializing the client.

 ### Cross-site Scripting (XSS) and Crumb Support

 Support for Jenkins crumbs has been added.
 These allow an application to